-Our audit committee will consist of Brenton K. Ahrens, Robert Hopfner, Ph.D. and David G. Kelly.
-Our board of directors has determined each of Mr. Ahrens, Dr. Hopfner and Mr. Kelly to be independent under the listing standards and Rule 10A-3(b)(1) of the Exchange Act and for the purposes of Section 167(4) of the Irish Companies Act.
+Our audit committee consists of Brenton K. Ahrens, Mark Chin and David G. Kelly.
+Our board of directors has determined each of Mr. Ahrens, Mr. Chin and Mr. Kelly to be independent under the listing standards and Rule 10A-3(b)(1) of the Exchange Act and for the purposes of Section 167(4) of the Irish Companies Act.
 The chairperson of our audit committee is Mr. Kelly.
 Our board of directors has determined that Mr. Kelly is an "audit committee financial expert" within the meaning of SEC regulations.
 Our board of directors has also determined that each member of our audit committee has the requisite financial expertise required under the applicable requirements of Nasdaq.
 In arriving at this determination, the board of directors has examined each audit committee member's scope of experience and the nature of their employment in the corporate finance sector.